Representation of students with disabilities

 Compensation for disadvantages

+The disadvantage compensation means the attempt to support students with disabilities or chronic illnesses according to their potentials instead of disadvantaging them.
 Here you can find a detailed explanation of the disadvantage compensation as well as instructions on how to apply for it.

-Integration and study assistants
+Inclusion assistance, study assistants

 There are regulations at RWTH Aachen University that are intended to make studying a little easier for students with disabilities or chronic illnesses.
 On the one hand, there is a “special status” of the library, which allows you, for example, to apply for increased loan periods.